Jeremiah-Rojas/Disgruntled-Employee/README.md

 # Disgruntled-Employee

 ## Example Scenario
 Due to recent poor activity, a certain employee was fired.
 However, since his absence, the computer he used to work with is now acting odd and you believe this is some sort of act of revenge.
-It is thought that he may have run a script of some sort since there are no rgulations concerning scripts for that particular computer.
-You job is to figure out what damage the script did the machine.
+It is thought that he may have run a script of some sort since there are no policies concerning scripts for that particular computer.
+Your job is to figure out what damage the script did to the machine.

 ## Tools Utilized
 - Powershell ISE